ggrossetie/asciidoctor-web-pdf/README.md

 ## Install locally via npm or yarn (alternative install)

-required: current version of yarn installed (should also work with npm)
+Required: current version of yarn or npm installed

 Create a file `package.json` within your project with the following content: